 - ‘Cavernoma Society Raspberry Day’

 An annual Raspberry Day will celebrated at the same time each year in order to raise awareness of the rare brain disease cavernoma.

 Cavernomas are lesions in the brain or spine which are made up of abnormal blood vessels and can cause stroke and epilepsy when they become ‘active’ and bleed into surrounding brain and spinal tissue.
-Roughly 1 in 500 people have a cavernoma without even knowing they do.
-Roughly 11,000 people per year are diagnosed in the UK alone, after suffering a stroke or other cognitive deficits following a brain haemorrhage.
+1 in 600 people have a cavernoma without even knowing they do.
+Roughly 1 in 400,000 people per year are diagnosed in the UK alone each year, after suffering a stroke or other cognitive deficits following a brain haemorrhage.
 These look like raspberries, so this will be a fun, healthy and educational way of building awareness.

 Stickers will be placed on punnets of raspberries which are distributed throughout Europe.
 This will not only educate the public but also help existing patients because the more awareness there is of this disease, the better the treatment and support will be.
 Raspberries are also good for the brain, so it will be a healthy way of building awareness!
 Having an annual day will add to this project’s sustainability and drive forward the education and research into cavernoma.

 This project aims is raise awareness of stroke and of stroke survivors’ needs among younger population, by sharing stories of young stroke survivors and their brain life goals after stroke.
 The group aims to have at least 15 stroke survivors actively involved in the project, which will be supported by a social media campaign as well as publications in the traditional Serbian media.
 Stroke Association Serbia is part of Stroke Alliance for Europe (SAFE), allowing for the dissemination of information about the project trough SAFE’s network of 30 European countries.
 Hashtag #BrainLifeGoals is used trough the campaign.